All Episodes

 Catherine and I chose the four flavors here.

-Nothing's ever a two-man show, but this stuff is good.
+Of course, nothing's ever a two-man show, but this stuff is good.

 Even if I say so myself, it is good.

-Chugging a cold bottle of two if by tea is a pleasure experience that awaits you.
+Chugging a cold bottle of two if-by-tea is a pleasure experience that awaits you.

-We sell it at uh two two if by tea.com.
+We sell it at 2IFBT.com.

-That's just it's just it's delicious.
+That's just, it's just, it's delicious.

 It's my baby.